mvac7/mSXdevtools_ByteniZ3R/Docs/HOWTO.md

 ## 1 Description

-Generates tables of 8 bits unsigned values, from waveforms in different programming languages (BASIC, C or ASM).
+Generates tables of 8bits signed or unsigned values, from waveforms in different programming languages (BASIC, C or ASM).
-It can be useful for movement paths for graphic figures [(Sprites)](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) or visual effects.
+It can be useful for generating graphics or creating paths to move [Sprites](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)).

-It includes examples for various development environments of the MSX system (Assembler, C and BASIC), which is what I know (sorry developers of other platforms).
+This tool is designed for the cross-development of computer programs with 8bits processors.

-This tool is designed for the cross-development of computer programs with 8-bit processors.
+It includes examples for various development environments of the MSX system (Assembler, C and MSX BASIC), which is what I know (sorry developers of other platforms).

 This project is open source, so you can improve or adapt the tool to your needs.